SeaSharpe/RequirementAnalysis/UseCases.md

   </tr>
   <tr>
     <td>
-      1. Visitor/User selects a game from the list.
+      1. User selects a game from the list.
     </td>
     <td>
       2. System returns a page displaying the details for the game.